-A dual-beam infra-red CO_2 sensor with extremely low drift rates controls the CO_2 level.
-A chemical, medical-grade oxygen sensor controls the level of O_2 .
+A dual-beam infra-red $CO_2$ sensor with extremely low drift rates controls the $CO_2$ level.
+A chemical, medical-grade oxygen sensor controls the level of $O_2$ .

-Gas recovery time is less than 3 min. after opening the lid.
-MIRI® Humidity incubator is fitted with six gas sample ports that allow the user to validate gas concentration by sampling gas from the individual compartment.
+Gas recovery time from a lid opening (30 sec) is expected to be less than 3min.
+The MIRI® Humidity incubator is fitted with 6 gas sample ports (1 for each chamber) that allow the user to measure any chamber's gas concentration externally.